Twins have 27th pick in first round of MLB draft

 “Each draft has different strengths and weaknesses,” Johnson said.
 “The college group, both the college pitching and college bats, that’s a lot deeper of a crop.”

-Powerful Arizona State first baseman Spencer Torkelson is expected to be the first overall pick on Wednesday, kicking off a draft that should lean toward college players.
-Electric-armed Gophers righthander Max Meyer could end up being a top five pick.
+Powerful Arizona State first baseman Spencer Torkelson is expected to be the first overall pick.
+Electric-armed Gophers righthander Max Meyer could end up being a top-five pick.

 “We were in a similar position [in 2018] at 20 when we took Trevor Larnach,” Johnson said.
 “You stack your board the best you can and you’re kind of at the mercy of how the board falls.
 There’s always that dynamic when you pick at the back end of the first round, and we’re fine with that, that means our big league team had a great year.